CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 ### Use Case Scenarios

-As Object Storage is access using internet, it can be used in many scenarios.
-While mounting Object Storage as a Linux file system make consuming Object Storage much easier, keep in mind that it is only accessed through internet, hence the speed and latency is not the same as local storage.
+As Object Storage is access using Internet, it can be used in many scenarios.
+While mounting Object Storage as a Linux file system make consuming Object Storage much easier, keep in mind that it is only accessed through Internet, hence the speed and latency is not the same as local storage.
 With this in mind, using Object Storage in a file system can be a good alternative to expensive local storage.
 Use cases can be:

 -   Data archiving